davidhu3141/ArcApproxByEllipse/notes/req.md

-> (This is for openai codex, but not a formal document.)
+> (This is for openai codex, not a formal document.)

 ultimate goal 1